Quick user guide

 Note

-Regardless of the format signatures are always given without any special symbols like † or $.
-In fact, $ will be added to search parameter, but it is interpreted as part of a regular expression (see Searching for inscriptions for information about regular expressions).
+Regardless of the format, signatures are always provided without any special symbols like † or $.
+Although $ may be added to a search parameter, it is interpreted as part of a regular expression (see Searching for inscriptions for information on regular expressions).

 Tip